skeeto/skeeto.github.com/_posts/2014-06-13-Emacs-Unicode-Pitfalls.markdown

 It's *especially* important to keep all of this in mind when sanitizing untrusted input, such as when using Emacs as a web server.
-An attacker might use a denormalized or strange character composition to bypass a filter.
+An attacker might use a denormalized or strange grapheme cluster to bypass a filter.

 ### Interacting with the World